spesml/spesml.github.io/2_Concepts/5_MaturityModel/2_definition.md

 ## Timed only (TIO)

 ### TIO A: Simulation of deterministic timed state machines
-This capability is considered implemented if state machines are developed to be simulated in a scheduled time synchronous manner.
+This capability is considered implemented if deterministic timed state machines are developed to be simulated.
-### TIO B: Simulation of composed time state machines.
+### TIO B: Simulation of composed timed state machines.
+This capability is considered implemented if composed timed state machines are developed to be simulated.
-### TIO C: Simulation of under-specified time synchronous state machines.
+### TIO C: Simulation of under-specified timed synchronous state machines.
+This capability is considered implemented if under-specified timed state machines are developed to be simulated.
-### TIO D: Scheduling of simulations of time synchronous state machines.
+### TIO D: Scheduling of simulations of timed synchronous state machines.
+This capability is considered implemented if timed synchronous state machines are developed to be simulated in a scheduled manner.

 ## Untimed (UNT)

 ### UNT A: Simulation of deterministic untimed synchronous state machines
+This capability is considered implemented if deterministic untimed synchronous state machines are developed to be simulated.
-### UNT B: Simulation of composed time synchronous state machines.
+### UNT B: Simulation of composed untimed synchronous state machines.
+This capability is considered implemented if composed untimed synchronous state machines are developed to be simulated.
-### UNT C: Simulation of under-specified time synchronous state machines.
+### UNT C: Simulation of under-specified untimed synchronous state
+This capability is considered implemented if under-specified untimed synchronous state machines are developed to be simulated.machines.
-### UNT D: Scheduling of simulations of time synchronous state machines.
+### UNT D: Scheduling of simulations of untimed synchronous state machines.
+This capability is considered implemented if untimed synchronous state machines are developed to be simulated in a scheduled manner.

 ## Composed simulation (COS)
 This focus are has only one capability and it is concerned with the implementation of simulation capabilities to the fullest.